 Cookies created on your computer by using this website do not contain "personal information" and do not compromise your privacy or security.
 We use the cookie feature only to store a randomly generated identifying temporary tag on your computer.
 You can refuse the cookie or delete the cookie file from your computer by using any of the widely available methods.
 However, if you turn your cookie option off you will not be able to access our interactive applications.

 The CDI attempts to maintain the highest accuracy of content on its website.
 Any errors, or omissions should be reported to the department for investigation.
-Please go to our ""Access to and Correction of Personal Information" section of this Notice to locate contact information.
+Please go to our "Access to and Correction of Personal Information" section of this Notice to locate contact information.

 The CDI makes no claims, promises or guarantees about the absolute accuracy, completeness, or adequacy of the contents of this website and expressly disclaims liability for errors and omissions in the contents of this website.
 No warranty of any kind, implied, expressed or statutory, including but not limited to the warranties of non-infringement of third party rights, title, merchantability, fitness for a particular purpose and freedom from computer virus, is given with respect to the contents of this website or its hyperlinks to other Internet resources.
 Reference in this website to any specific commercial products, processes, or services, or the use of any trade, firm or corporation name is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by the State of California or CDI, or their employees or agents.

-Information presented on this website, unless otherwise indicated, is considered in the public domain.
+Information and content found on this website, unless otherwise indicated, is considered in the public domain.
 It may be distributed or copied as permitted by law.
 In order to use any information on this website not owned or created by CDI you must seek permission directly from the owning (or holding) sources.
 CDI shall have the unlimited right to use for any purpose, free of any charge, all information submitted to CDI via this site except those submissions made under separate legal contract.
 CDI shall be free to use, for any purpose, any ideas, concepts, or techniques contained in information provided to CDI through this site.
 The use of Department of Insurance logos, emblems and/or seals without prior authorization is prohibited.